-In our ongoing trial of CPI-444, we have enrolled over 235 patients with many different types of cancer and disease specific cohorts for renal cell cancer and non-small cell lung cancer are continuing to enroll.
+In our ongoing trial of CPI-444, we have enrolled over 240 patients with many different types of cancer and the disease-specific cohort for renal cell cancer is continuing to enroll.
 We have also been adding patients with various cancers to investigate higher doses of our drug as part of a protocol amendment.
+Lung cancer patients are also being enrolled in a Phase 1b/2 trial being conducted by Genentech under our collaboration agreement.
 We are also enrolling patients with many different types of cancer in our Phase 1/1b trial of CPI-006.
 If patients are unwilling to participate in our studies for any reason, including the existence of competitive clinical trials for similar patient populations, the availability of approved therapies or negative perceptions of the safety or efficacy of our product candidates, the timeline for recruiting subjects, conducting studies and obtaining regulatory approval of our product candidates may be delayed.
 Our inability to enroll a sufficient number of subjects for any of our future clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.